El Tromen

 Human History

 The El Tromen region was traditionally inhabited and used by Mapuche and Pehuenche peoples, who hunted guanacos, gathered seeds, and traveled across the high passes between Argentina and Chile.
 The area is part of the ancestral territory of several Mapuche communities that maintain a presence in surrounding valleys and continue to graze livestock in the high-altitude meadows.
 After the Argentine state's late-19th-century military campaigns, settlers introduced sheep and cattle ranching, and the area became part of the broader Patagonian pastoral economy, which left lasting impacts on vegetation and wildlife.
-The reserve also contains archaeological evidence of pre-contact occupation, including rock shelters, lithic tools, and rock art panels documenting long-standing human use of this challenging landscape.
+The reserve also contains archaeological evidence of pre-contact occupation, including rock shelters, lithic tools, and rock art panels, with ten archaeological sites identified within the park boundaries.
+[1]

 Park History

-El Tromen Provincial Protected Area was established in 1971, making it one of the oldest provincial protected areas in Neuquén, with a primary focus on the conservation of Laguna Tromen and surrounding wetlands as a critical habitat for migratory waterbirds.
-It was designated a Ramsar Wetland of International Importance in 2006, recognizing its global significance for wetland biodiversity.
-The reserve is administered by the Centro de Información Turística y Ambiental and provincial environmental authorities, and its management has evolved to address pressures from livestock grazing, mining exploration, and climate variability.
-Scientific research at El Tromen has documented bird populations, geological history, and Mapuche cultural use, supporting both conservation planning and sustainable tourism development in the surrounding rural communities.
+El Tromen Provincial Protected Area was established on October 15, 1971 by provincial decree No. 1954, making it one of the oldest provincial protected areas in Neuquén, with a primary focus on the conservation of Laguna Tromen and surrounding wetlands as critical habitat for migratory waterbirds.
+[1] It was designated a Ramsar Wetland of International Importance on February 2, 2006, becoming the 1,626th Ramsar site globally and the 15th in Argentina, recognizing its global significance for wetland biodiversity.
+The reserve is administered by provincial environmental authorities, and its management has evolved to address pressures from livestock grazing, mining exploration, and climate variability.
+Scientific research at El Tromen has documented bird populations, geological history, and Mapuche cultural use.

 Major Trails And Attractions

 Laguna Tromen is the principal attraction, with shoreline viewpoints offering spectacular flamingo and waterbird watching framed by the snow-capped Tromen volcano.
 Climbing Tromen volcano is a serious mountaineering objective requiring experience and acclimatization, but provides a rewarding ascent with views of the Andes and surrounding lava fields.
 Lava tube caves and lava field walks reveal the area's volcanic heritage.
 The smaller Laguna Tilhué and surrounding mallines also support birdlife and are easier to access.
 Scenic drives along Provincial Routes 37 and 6 cross the protected area, with informal pull-offs and viewpoints offering accessible scenery.
-Birdwatching is best from September through April, while winter visits offer dramatic snowy landscapes and access to fewer crowds.
+Birdwatching is best from September through April, while winter visits offer dramatic snowy landscapes.

 Visitor Facilities And Travel

 Access is via Ruta Provincial 37 from Chos Malal, the main town in northwestern Neuquén, located about 60 kilometers to the east.
-Chos Malal has lodging, restaurants, fuel, and services, and is connected to the city of Neuquén (about 400 kilometers) by paved roads.
+[1] Chos Malal has lodging, restaurants, fuel, and services, and is connected to the city of Neuquén (about 400 kilometers) by paved roads.
 The reserve has minimal infrastructure: a ranger station, informational signs, basic picnic areas, and parking near Laguna Tromen, but no formal visitor center or developed campground.
 Wild camping is permitted with appropriate care.
 Visitors should arrive self-sufficient with water, food, fuel, warm clothing, and sun protection.
-Roads inside the reserve can be rough and impassable after snowfall, so a high-clearance vehicle is advisable, and weather conditions should be checked before departure.
+Roads inside the reserve can be rough and impassable after snowfall, so a high-clearance vehicle is advisable.

 Conservation And Sustainability